 Notes

-- Traditionally, a pinch of carom seeds (ajwain/owa) is added to the fish curry.
-I have made this curry with carom seeds and without it.
+- Traditionally, a pinch of carom seeds (ajwain/owa) is added to the Mangalorean fish curry.
+I have made this sardine curry with carom seeds and without it.
 There is not much difference.
 So I have skipped the addition of carom seeds for this recipe.
-We make this fish curry every time at home without carom seeds.
+We make this Mangalorean fish curry every time at home without carom seeds.

 - If you do not have tamarind then substitute with lemon or vinegar.
 Or, if you have Kokum, add the kokum to the fish curry while adding green chilies.